kwangshin/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
+A: In sudoku problem, we can find out the possible answers in each box.
+If there is only one possible answer in the box, then we can consider that the box has been answered.
+To reduce the possible answers in the box, we can usear several constraint propagation strategies.
+The naked twins is one of the constraint propagation strategies.
+In one unit (row, column or 3X3 squares), if there are 2 boxes having same 2 digits, then we sure that thoese 2 digits are unable to be appeared in other boxes in the unit.

-A: First of all, find the naked twins from the unitlist.
-If there is a naked twins in the unit, then remove 2 digits of naked twins value from the unit excpeting the 2 naked twins boxes.
+So, to resolve this naked twins proble, first of all, find the naked twins from the each unit in unitlist.
+If there is a naked twins in the unit, then remove 2 digits of naked twins value from the the other boxes in the same unit.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?